 How to make the Gluten-Free S'mores Cookie Dough

-- In the bowl of your stand mixer combine room temperature butter, both sugars, vanilla, and salt and beat at medium speed for 6-8 minutes until fluffy and pale.
+- In the bowl of your stand mixer combine room temperature butter, both sugars, vanilla, and kosher salt and beat at medium speed for 5 minutes until fluffy and pale.
 Halfway through, pause to scrape the bowl and beater with a flexible spatula.

-- With the mixer running on low, add the eggs, letting each of them fully incorporate.
+- With the mixer running on low, add the egg, letting it fully incorporate.
 Pause your mixer to scrape down the sides.

 Baking Instructions

-- Allow the cookies to cool for 5-10 minutes on the baking pan before moving to a cooling rack.
+- Allow the S'mores Cookies to cool slightly on the baking sheets before transferring them to a cooling rack to cool completely.

 Notes

-Gluten Free Flour: I tested this recipe with Better Batter and King Arthur Measure for Measure.
+Gluten Free Flour: I tested this recipe with Bob's Red Mill and King Arthur Measure for Measure.
 Both blends already contain xanthan gum.
-If you use Cup4Cup or Bob's Red Mill please be advised your dough might be on the stickier side.
+If you use Cup4Cup please be advised your dough might be on the stickier side.

 Recommended Products